VermountW/Admin-Dashboard-Animal-Rescue/README.md

 ## Overview
 The **Animal Rescue System** is a comprehensive platform designed to streamline the process of reporting and rescuing animals in distress.
 It consists of three main components:
 - **Admin Dashboard** - The UI for administrators to review and update the status of reported animal cases.
-- **Server** - The backend system that manages data, authentication, and communication between users and administrators.
+- **Server** - The backend system that manages data and communication between users and administrators.
 - **User Report App** - The frontend application for users to report animal anomalies and track their case status.

-This repository contains the **Admin Dashboard**, which serves as the central hub for managing animal rescue operations.
+This repository contains the **Admin Dashboard**, which serves as the central hub for managing animal rescue operations. **This project is designed to run locally and does not include a hosted deployment.**

 ## Features
 - View a list of reported animal cases.